headwinds/hoth/README.md

 * learn the new approaches in D3 v4
 * implement complex table interactions with redux hooks
 * explore how python can mine twitter and process tweets with NLP
-* explore the ELK stack starting with elastic search
+* explore the ELK stack starting with elastic search; possibly [use logstash without kibana](https://github.com/nomiddlename/log4js-node)

 ### Inspiration
 * [rawgraphs.io](http://rawgraphs.io/)